SICASFoundation/smir-documenation/pages/02.web/04.Objects/docs.md

     category: docs
 ---

 Data sets are represented as **Objects** on SMIR.
-Each object has a unique ID, a set of meta data and object permission.
-The object's ID is static.
-This allows you to link permanently to an object.
-Additionaly, SMIR offers to create a [Digital object identifier](https://www.doi.org/) (DOI).
-Please read the [DOI section](#doi) for details and instructions.
+An object can consist of multiple files (e.g. DICOM series) or a single data file (e.g. statistical model).
+Objects can be related to each other.
+Related objects are visible in the Related data section of each object.
+After upload, the objects are only visible to the owner.
+These objects are called unpublished data.
+After curation by the owner (filling meta-data, reviewing the data, setting permissions), the data has to be pulished to make them available to other users.
+Each object has a unique SMIR-ID and is renamed according to the SMIR naming template.
+The original file name is only visible to the user who owns the data.

 **Link template**